PyCake/PyCake/README.md

 PyCake is currently scripted in Python (hence Py Cake).
 If you can/will translate it into another language that makes it easier to use please let me know!
 Anyone who can translate it into a more easy-to-use language will be added to the team and thanked in the credits!
 # Can I help?
 Yes!
 Of course!
 Simply let me know and tell me what you can do and I will let you know if I wil accept the changes!
+# Requirements:
+You MUST have the latest version of Python, and you must also have IDLE.
+# How to use:
+Simply right click on the download file named: PyCake.py and then select open with IDLE.
+You may have to click the Other... button and then find the IDLE app.